ghcjs/ghcjs/README.markdown

 You can install both (if you know you want both do Integrated first).

 Integrated
- * A full GHC that laso outputs .js files and .jsexe directories when you build.
+ * A full GHC that also outputs .js files and .jsexe directories when you build.
  * A patched Cabal that installs the .js files along with the .hi ones.
  * Takes a while to install (mostly just follow the regular GHC build instructions).

 Stand Alone
  * Uses GHC API to make a ghcjs executable.
- * Quicker to install (because you don't have actaully build 7.4).
+ * Quicker to install (because you don't have actually build 7.4).
  * Good for trying out changes in the code generator itself.
  * Still requires some messing with GHC source.